Frequently Asked Questions

 Q. What are they symptoms if my body starts rejecting the new kidney?
 Rejection can cause various symptoms and not all people react the same way.
 It may cause changes in your urine and blood chemistries, sudden weight gain, increase in blood pressure, headaches, fever, decreased urine output, a tender or swollen kidney, increased swelling of hands and feel, and a vague feeling of a loss of well-being.
 Rejection episodes are identified by doing blood chemistries along with ultrasound and renogram/renal scans of the transplanted kidney.
 Sometimes a biopsy is necessary.
 Episodes are treated with medications aimed at preventing and combating rejection of your kidney.
 Back to Top

-Q. Will I know the name of the donor of my cadaver kidney?
-You will not know the name of the donor of a cadaver kidney.
+Q. Will I know the name of the donor of my deceased donor kidney?
+You will not know the name of the donor of a deceased donor kidney.
 The family of the donor will not be told your name by anyone in the transplant program.
 These rules are strictly enforced to maintain the privacy of both the donor family and the transplant recipient.
+After transplant you may write an anonymous letter to your donor family and give this letter to your post-transplant coordinator.
 Back to Top

 Q. How will my transplant operation be paid for?
 A kidney transplant is expensive.
 Fortunately, the kidney transplant program is approved by Medicare, and Medicare usually pays for most of the surgery and follow-up medications.
 Additional sources of payment include private insurance and the patient's personal funds.
 Our transplant social worker and financial coordinator will work with you according to your individual situation.
 There are programs available to help pay for uncovered medical costs and other funding sources may be available for patients with special needs.
 Back to Top